djagula/api/README.md

 **api-key**

-A personal API key will be created for you once you register at [app.skywatch.co](https://app.skywatch.co).
+If you would like an API key please contact duncan@skywatch.co.
+A personal API key will be provided to you.

 **time-period**